gavdilabs/solutioncentral/README.md

 ## Applications

 The solution includes 3 applications:

 * Software Solution Cockpit : Allows you to register and manage the state and dependencies of your software solutions

 * Technology Radar : Allows you to manage which Technologies you are currently using and what maturity state they are in

 * Cloud Credit Control : Allows you to manage your spending and approval flows on SAP BTP

+## License

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0